flutter/website/src/content/ui/interactivity/focus.md

 If you don't create a `FocusNode` object for the `Focus` widget to manage, it creates its own.

-To allow focus control from a parent widget, create your own`FocusNode`.
+* To allow focus control from a parent widget, create your own `FocusNode`.
-To control its focus, this object can then call `requestFocus()` on the node.
+* To control its focus, this object can then call `requestFocus()` on the node.
-To access the functionality of a `FocusNode`, change the attributes of the `Focus` widget itself.
+* To access the functionality of a `FocusNode`, change the attributes of the `Focus` widget itself.

 To implement Flutter's own focus functionality, its controls use the [`FocusableActionDetector`][] widget.
+You can also use this widget.

 Consider the following example.
 It shows how to use the `Focus` widget to make a custom control focusable.